New Found Glory: 2014–2021: Resurrection, Makes Me Sick and Forever + Ever x Infinity

 On September 28, 2016, New Found Glory announced via Facebook that pre-production had officially began for a new album and have since been posting pictures showing the progress of the writing process.
 On January 25, 2017, the band's next album, Makes Me Sick was announced for release on April 28.
 The first single "Happy Being Miserable", along with its music video, was released on February 15, 2017.
 The influence for the music video came from the pie eating scene from the movie Stand By Me.

-In January 2019, New Found Glory announced the third instalment of their cover series, the From the Screen to Your Stereo 3 EP, for release in May.

-On February 20, 2019, the band released the first song/video off their new cover series EP From The Screen To Your Stereo 3.
-They covered "The Power Of Love" by Huey Lewis and the News, which comes from the Back To The Future movies.
+In January 2019, New Found Glory announced the third installment of their cover series, From the Screen to Your Stereo 3, for release in May.
+On February 20, 2019, the band released the first song/video off the EP, a cover of "The Power Of Love" by Huey Lewis and the News, which comes from the Back To The Future movies.
 It was also revealed they'll be covering songs from Frozen, Rocky and Twilight on the new release.

 On February 10, 2020, the band announced their eleventh studio album Forever + Ever x Infinity, slated for release for May 29, 2020.
 The album features 15 songs, as the band did not want to cut any of the recorded material for the album.
 The first single, "Greatest of All Time", released the same day.

-On April 16, 2020, the band confirmed that they had delayed the release of Forever + Ever x Infinity to June 19, 2020, because it would initially be sold exclusively at Target and the band didn't want fans to have to go to the store during the COVID-19 pandemic.
+On April 16, 2020, the band confirmed that they had delayed the release of Forever + Ever x Infinity to June 19, 2020, because it would initially be sold exclusively at Target and the band did not want fans to have to go to the store during the COVID-19 pandemic.

 In December 2021, the band released December's Here, a collection of 10 original Christmas songs through Hopeless Records.
-Shortly after this, guitarist Chad Gilbert shared that he had been diagnosed with a rare form of cancer called pheochromocytoma.
-After two weeks in the hospital, surgeons were able to remove the cancer.
+Shortly after this, guitarist Chad Gilbert shared that he had been diagnosed with metastatic pheochromocytoma, a rare form of gland cancer.
+After two weeks in hospital, surgeons were able to remove the cancer.
 In January 2022, he was officially cancer free.